Ankit-22/Hashify_Extension/README.md

 <h2>Introduction</h2>
 <p style="text-indent: 10%">It is recommended to use different passwords for different accounts.
 However it is difficult to remember complex password for each website.</p>
 <p style="text-indent: 10%">This is a chrome extension which generates a hash from your common password and a random/chosen 4 digit number (salt).
 The generated hash can be used as password for different websites.
-It is recommended to be keep different salt for different sites (You only need to memorize 4 or less digit number).</p>
+It is recommended to keep different salt for different sites (You only need to memorize 4 or less digit number).</p>
 <h2>How it solves the problem?</h2>
 <p style="text-indent: 10%">To crack the password an attacker needs to know 4 things.<br>